-The Free Trade Agreement between the EFTA States and Albania was signed in Geneva, Switzerland, on 17 December 2009.
-The agreement entered into force on 1 November 2010 for Albania, Liechtenstein and Switzerland, on 1 August 2011 for Norway and on 1 October 2011 for Iceland.
+The EFTA States signed a Free Trade Agreement with Albania in Geneva, Switzerland, on 17 December 2009.
+The Agreement entered into force on 1 November 2010 for Albania, Liechtenstein and Switzerland, 1 August 2011 for Norway and 1 October 2011 for Iceland.

 The main focus of the Agreement is the liberalisation of trade in goods.
 All customs duties on industrial products, including fish and other marine products, are abolished from the entry into force of the Agreement, Additional agricultural agreements between the individual EFTA States and Albania form an integral part of the instruments establishing the free trade area.

-The Agreement consists of a total of 43 Articles, five Annexes and two Protocols.
+The Agreement consists of 43 Articles, five Annexes and three Protocols.
 The Agreement covers the following main subjects:

 - Trade in Goods